Allow2/Allow2Automate/README.md

     * Provides a fully self-contained app to run in user space with no elevated privileges.
     * Manages an overall user connection to the API back end (rest based)
     * Allows the user to see and monitor Wemo, Homekit and other devices on the local network
+    * Switched to a pluggable architecture to support other integrations - now you can publish your own integrations with other services/devices
     * Allows to "connect" (pair) devices selectively to (and remove them from) the currently active Allow2 account
     * May allow some other basic functions in future
 2. Provide a separate capability to detect (and authenticate against?) a separate elevated daemon service that runs